Colleges by Location

 Admissions

-According to the newest data, this school uses standardized test scores for admission and it admitted 5,389 in 2024.
-Lehigh University has an official test-optional admission policy but takes into consideration standardized test scores in cases when they are submitted by the candidate.
+According to the newest information reported, this school uses standardized test scores for admission and it admitted 5,289 in 2025.
+Lehigh University has an official test-optional admission policy but considers standardized test scores if the applicant decides to submit them.
 Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is one of the most difficult schools to get into.
-Having a long tradition of academic success and a dedication to encouraging intellectual curiosity, Lehigh University offers a unique educational experience.
+This renowned institution with a rich history offers an excellent learning experience to its students.

 Test Scores